-Do some research online and see if you can find 1) a community organization that might be able to help with local housing problems, and 2) a local government official.
-(You may have a city councilor or a neighborhood advisor like Martha has.)
+Do some research online and see if you can find 1) a community organization that might be able to help with local housing problems, and 2) a local government official (for example, a city councilor or someone in the mayor's office) who could support you.

-If you have a problem with your housing, write an email to the organization and/or the government official.
-Or call or visit them.
+If you have a problem with your housing, talk to your neighbors to find out if others are having the same experience.
+Write an email to the community organization and/or the government official.
+You could also call or visit them.
 Report back to the class about what happens.